lcorbasson/pdo-for-wordpress/trunk/readme.txt

 Early versions of this plugin used a complete replacement for the WP abstraction layer.
 Thanks to Ulf Ninow for pointing out the value of inheritance to me and thus hugely simplifying the upkeep of the plugin.

 == Version Information ==
+Version 2.3.0 - 2000 May 02
+added some more checking into the install routine to avoid perms problems cleaned up the date handling thanks to Nicholas Schmid.
+This will improve permalinks

 Version 2.2.0 - 2009 April 29
 create new tag and recommit because tag 2.1.0 was corrupt